Definition and Examples of Positive Reinforcement

 The clicker allows the trainer to pinpoint the desired action, marking the wanted action as it happens.
-This way, the dog or cat clearly understands what they have done well at the exact moment the action is performed.
+This way, the cat clearly understands what they have done well at the exact moment the action is performed.

 The process is continued until you can start adding in a hand cue immediately before your pet sits.